ad-si/adriansieber-com/_drafts/teams.md

 2. Screen Sharing<br>
 	Closely related to conferencing is screen sharing software.
-	Additionally to seeing and hearing your partner you might want to be able to see what he’s working on right now.
+	Additionally to seeing and hearing your partner you might want to be able to see what he's working on right now.
 Instead of having to save and share his progress laboriously he can easily share his screen.
-This enables you to see what he’s doing in real time.
+This enables you to see what he's doing in real time.
 That brings us to our next point.

 3. Real time collaboration<br>